Skip to main content

 Preparedness Is Key

 As a church leader, you already have so much to be thinking about.
-Preparing for conflict or crisis is not enjoyable, but the more prepared you are, the better you can pastor and lead your people through the tough times that may come.
+Preparing for conflict or crisis is not enjoyable, but the more prepared you are, the better you can pastor and lead your people in faith, through the tough times that may come.

 For more on how you can best manage your church, start here: Complete Guide To Church Management For Lead Pastors.

-By Ashley Vaughan
+Ashley Vaughan